 The average American eats in restaurants four or more times each week.
 Odds are, the average American is also leaving some airline miles on the table along with their tip.

+So why not take advantage?
 We’ll run you through the various U.S. airlines that give you a way to earn more miles while you eat.

 Delta SkyMiles Dining

 Delta’s SkyMiles Dining program is simple as can be.
 Sign up with your SkyMiles account number and register with a specific credit or debit card.
 Explore the participating restaurants in your area and head that way.

 When it comes time to pay, just use the card you registered with, and voila: You’ll earn 3x SkyMiles for every dollar you spend.
 As with all dining programs on the list, you don’t need to hold the airline’s co-branded credit to get the bonus.
 Just be sure to pay with whatever card you registered.

 And these 3x miles will be on top of any points or miles you earn from the card you pay with.

 But it gets better.
 Delta offers 1,000 bonus SkyMiles to new members in the dining program if you spend at least $30 (taxes and tips count!) at three restaurants within the 30 days of registration.
 In order to earn those bonuses, you’ll also need to leave a review of each restaurant through the SkyMilesDining.com review portal.

 Of course, JetBlue also has its own TrueBlue dining program.
 Sign up, link your frequent flyer account, register with a card, opt-in for emails and you’ll earn 3x miles for every dollar you spend at a restaurant.

 As of publication, JetBlue doesn’t offer any sort of new member milage bonus.

 Southwest Airlines Rapids Rewards Dining